Dyshidrotic dermatitis in Child

 Dyshidrotic dermatitis is rare in younger children.
 When arising in the pediatric population, it is generally seen after the age of 10.
 The condition often presents episodically, more commonly in warm weather.

-Dyshidrotic eczema has been associated with contact irritants and allergens, atopic dermatitis, dermatophyte and bacterial infections, hyperhidrosis, hot weather, diet, and emotional stress.
-There is much evidence that intravenous immunoglobulin (IVIG) can cause severe dyshidrotic dermatitis.
+Dyshidrotic eczema has been associated with atopic dermatitis, contact irritants and allergens, dermatophyte and bacterial infections, hyperhidrosis, hot weather, diet, and emotional stress.
+Administration of intravenous immunoglobulin (IVIG) has been associated with severe dyshidrotic dermatitis.
 There have also been a few reports of dyshidrotic dermatitis in adults treated with secukinumab.

 Some cases spontaneously resolve.
 Treatment is aimed at symptomatic relief and control of vesiculation.

-- Allergic contact dermatitis – Distinguishing idiopathic dyshidrotic dermatitis from allergic contact dermatitis can be difficult, although contact dermatitis often involves the dorsum of the hand.
+- – Distinguishing idiopathic dyshidrotic dermatitis from allergic contact dermatitis can be difficult, although contact dermatitis often involves the dorsum of the hand.
 An extensive history of environmental exposure should be gathered when a vesicular hand rash is present.

-- Hand-foot-and-mouth disease – Causes palmoplantar oval-shaped vesicles as well as concomitant oral mucosal vesicles or erosions.
+- – Causes oval, palmoplantar vesicles as well as concomitant oral mucosal vesicles or erosions.